The Indian Fighter: Plot

-Besieged in the fort by a superior force, the soldiers, the pioneers, and Hawks fight off a day-long attack by Sioux warriors making good use of fire arrows and fireballs catapulted over the curtain wall by flexible stripped saplings.
-In the evening, after the Indians cease hostilities for the night Hawks goes to Captain Trask and asks permission to go over the wall, make his way to Red Cloud's camp, and attempt to restore the peace by turning Gray Wolf's killers over to him.
-Trask refuses permission, but Hawks goes anyway amidst a rain of bullets from the fort.
+Besieged in the fort by a superior force, the soldiers, the pioneers and Hawks defend a day-long attack by Sioux warriors making good use of fire arrows and fireballs catapulted over the curtain wall by flexible stripped saplings.
+In the evening, after the Indians cease hostilities for the night, Hawks asks Captain Trask for permission to go over the wall, make his way to Red Cloud's camp, and attempt to restore the peace by turning over Gray Wolf's killers to him.
+Trask refuses permission, but Hawks goes anyway, amidst a rain of bullets from the fort.

-Getting to the camp, Hawks seeks out Onahti and persuades her to take him to the source of the Sioux gold.
-There, he finds Todd and Chivington preparing to blast the vein of exposed gold and takes them into custody.
-An attempt by Todd to escape results in Chivington's death, and Onahti knocks out Todd when he tries to bolt past her.
-Onahti and Hawks take Todd back to Red Cloud so justice might be done.
-When Todd runs for his life, he is shot and killed by a fire arrow.
+Arriving at the camp, Hawks seeks Onahti and persuades her to take him to the source of the Sioux gold.
+There, he finds Todd and Chivington preparing to blast the vein of exposed gold, and takes them into custody.
+Todd's attempt to escape results in Chivington's death, and Onahti knocks Todd unconscious when he tries to bolt past her.
+Onahti and Hawks take Todd back to Red Cloud so that justice might be done.
+When Todd runs for his life, he is shot and killed.

-Hawks and Red Cloud discuss the war the chief is considering, one Johnny warns Red Cloud will end with the extermination of all the Indians.
+Hawks and Red Cloud discuss the war that the chief is considering, one that Johnny warns Red Cloud will end with the extermination all Indians.
 The telling argument comes when Hawks asks the wise chieftain on which side his and Onahti's son would fight.
 Onahti confirms her love for Johnny, and her father sees the wisdom of not fighting.
-The next day, the tribe rides to within sight of the fort, then turns away without attacking.
-The war has been headed off.
+The next day, the tribe rides to within sight of the fort, but turns away without attacking.
+The war has been avoided.

-In the final scene, the surviving pioneer wagons roll along the river that runs past Red Cloud's encampment.
+The surviving pioneer wagons roll along the river that runs past Red Cloud's encampment.
 Johnny Hawks and Onahti, skinny-dipping in the river, watch them pass on their way to the new lands in Oregon.